-Articles 207 and 212 also mandate that "States shall take other measures as may be necessary to prevent, reduce and control" pollution of the marine environment, while articles 213 and article 222, respectively, further require that States "shall adopt laws and regulations and take other measures necessary to implement applicable
+Articles 207 and 212 also mandate that "States shall take other measures as may be necessary to prevent, reduce and control" pollution of the marine environment, while articles 213 and article 222, respectively, further require that States "shall adopt laws and regulations and take other measures necessary to implement applicable international rules and standards established through competent international organizations or diplomatic conference to prevent, reduce and control pollution of the marine environment" from land-based sources, and from or through the atmosphere.

-31 international rules and standards established through competent international subparagraphs (b), (c) and (d) of article 194(3), the same obligation of due diligence could be derived from the provisions relating to enforcement by the flag, port and coastal States in articles 217, 218 and 220 respectively.
+With respect to the pollution from vessels and installations and devices in subparagraphs (b), (c) and (d) of article 194(3), the same obligation of due diligence could be derived from the provisions relating to enforcement by the flag, port and coastal States in articles 217, 218 and 220 respectively.